3sannasia/Smart-Vacation-Planner/README.md

 All major files of our classes and functions are in /base/src.
 In this directory, files and functions for data cleaning and storage, graph implementation, breadth-first search algorithm, Dijkstra's algorithm, and our map output visualization.

 # Tests.
 Tests are located in /base/tests.
-Test data files are located in /base for ease of access.
+Test data files are located in /base for ease of access in the form of small and complete datasets for both routes and airports.

 Look below on how to run tests!